 Types of Synthetic Insulation

 Synthetic insulation can be manipulated in a multitude of ways to optimize the sleeping bag performance.
-For example, manufactures can change the chemical composition of the fibers to give them different characteristics.
+For example, manufacturers can change the chemical composition of the fibers to give them different characteristics.
 They can change the length and diameter of the fibers.
 They can use fibers with a hollow center to trap more heat and vary the shape and size of the hollow center.
-Manufactures can also crimp the fibers to improve loft.
+Manufacturers can also crimp the fibers to improve loft.
 Various treatments can be sprayed on the fibers to improve loft and durability as well.
 The insulation can be bonded into sheets or left loose like down.

 Manufacturers constantly experiment in an attempt to improve the performance of their synthetic insulation.
 Hopefully, synthetic insulation technology will improve to a point where we won’t have to rely on birds anymore.

-A few high tech types of synthetic insulation include:
+A few high-tech types of synthetic insulation include:

 - PlumaFill from Patagonia